 Once Upon a Time: No one in the series has been able to avoid getting their heart ripped out of their chest when someone wanted to.
 Until "Queen of Hearts," where Cora tries to pull Emma's heart out and finds that she can't.
 And when she tries a bit too long, magic literally throws her out of Emma's chest.

 In Babylon 5, a Vorlon battleship shrugs off the Shadows' unstoppable beam weapon.

 In the second season finale of Game of Thrones Ros attempts to seduce Varys by reaching between his legs, only to find out that, being a eunuch, he lacks the necessary equipment for it to be effective.
 The look he gives her can be summed up as "Bitch, please."

 In The Twilight Zone original series episode "Steel", human boxing has been outlawed and replaced with rumbling robots with human-like features.
 The manager of a broken-down old machine enters the ring in disguise to win the money to fix his broken bot.
 His punches do not even make the opponent flinch.

-In Sherlock, when the titular detective meets Irene Adler, he tries to give Adler one of his infamous SherlockScans, and all Sherlock can come up with is "??????".
+In Sherlock, when the titular detective meets a stark naked Irene Adler, he tries to give Adler one of his infamous SherlockScans, and all Sherlock can come up with is "??????".
 He turns to Watson, and gives Watson the scan, just to see if it still works.
 After it does, he turns back to Adler again, and gives it another shot, to no effect.